fastmcp-me/deepl-mcp-server/README.md

 }
 ```

+If you've pulled down this code, but you haven't done an `npm install`, you can use `npx -y` here instead of `node`.

 4. Replace `{ABSOLUTE_PATH_TO_SERVER}` with an **absolute path** to your local copy of this repository - for example, `/Users/robotwoman/Code/deepl-mcp-server`
 5. Replace `{YOUR_API_KEY}` with your actual DeepL API key
 6. Restart Claude Desktop